-Hard to believe it’s already been three years to the weekend since our last visit, time sure flew us by.
+Time flew by us quickly while we were having fun, hard to believe it’s been three years since our last visit.
 Weather on Thanksgiving weekend 2012 was less than ideal, and there was much more snow then compared to today.

 Third time up this mountain, twice in winter conditions, and both times in winter conditions the wind had been relentless.
 Wind speed today was forecasted at 7-10 mph, but I swear it felt like 25-30 like the last time.
 Thanks to the bluebird day weather, we were much warmer and had views as far as our eyes could see.

 One car in the pullout parking off Crystal Mountain Blvd. (road 1802) across from the gated road when the pups and I arrived in late morning.
 Intermittent snow from parking area to the switchback with first full view of Crystal Mountain Ski Resort.
 More snow beyond that point but still wasn’t enough for snowshoes.
 I thought about putting on microspikes for traction, but the couple who started before me left good enough tracks for me to stay balanced.